Next Start

 SMAW is commonly referred to as stick welding due to the flux coated electrode that has a metal rod (aka “the stick”) at the core.

-What Is the Difference Between GMAW and SMAW?
+3. What is the difference between GMAW and SMAW?

 Gas metal arc welding, or GMAW, uses an electric arc formed between metal and wire electrode.
-A continuous solid wire electrode is sent through the gun and a shielding gas protects the process from contaminants in the air.
+A continuous solid wire electrode is sent through the gun and a shielding gas protects the process from getting polluted with contaminants in the air.

-SMAW, on the other hand, uses a flux-covered electrode that produces a gas shield when heated, so it doesn’t rely on an external gas like GMAW.
-SMAW welders also require new electrodes periodically, while GMAW has a wire electrode fed automatically.
+On the other hand, SMAW uses a flux-covered electrode that produces a gas shield when heated, so it doesn’t rely on an external gas like GMAW.
+SMAW welders also require new electrodes periodically, while GMAW welders are constantly and automatically fed electrodes.

-In courses like Shielded Metal Arc Welding I and II and Welding Applications, students learn:
+In courses like Shielded Metal Arc Welding I and II and Welding Applications, students learn how to:

-• How to set up and use SMAW equipment and accessories
+• Set up and use SMAW equipment and accessories

-• Modes of metal transfer and various rods/electrodes available for specific weld types
+• Identify modes of metal transfer and various rods/electrodes appropriate for specific weld types

-• How to perform horizontal, vertical and overhead welding operations
+• Perform horizontal, vertical and overhead welding operations

-• How to correctly maintain and service a SMAW welder
+• Correctly maintain and service a SMAW welder

-Students learn how to use hand tools and machines they’d find in a shop environment during their coursework, which directly correlates to the skills needed for a career in welding.
+Students also learn how to use hand tools and machines they’d find in a shop environment during their coursework, which is critical in a welding skill set.

 “The curriculum utilizes real-life situations, which prepares students for work they would see in a welding profession,” says Brian Masumoto, welding instructor at UTI Rancho Cucamonga.
 “Students are taught how to diagnose problems they might come across on the job.
 We also teach the students how to pass a welding certification test by actually performing a test.”